Joao-Ex-Machina/Open-Hardware-Presentation/src/presentation.md

 # Microcontrollers

+## Microcontrollers?

-Microcontrollers are computing systems that contain a microprocessor, that can run a simple deterministic Operating System (such as a RTOS) or a simply flashed program, making them ideal for low-power and low-cost IoT integration and tasks.
+Computing systems that contain a microprocessor, that can run a simple deterministic Operating System (such as a RTOS) or a simply flashed program, making them ideal for low-power and low-cost IoT integration and tasks.

 # Arduino